 Get into a handstand.
 Dip down until head touches the floor.
 Push back up.

-Get between the dip bars, rings or any sturdy objects.
-Dip down at least until your upper arm will be parallel to the ground.
+Get on the dip bars, rings or any sturdy objects.
+Dip down at least until your upper arm is parallel to the ground.
 Push back up.

 2. Upper Body Pull

-Grab the bar, rings or tree branch (or any similar object).
+Grab the bar, rings, a tree branch, or any similar object.
 Pull yourself up.
+Keep your shoulders in their sockets.

-This is a little bit easier variation of pull-up.
-In Ukraine it is called "pull-ups for girls" (:
+This is a little bit easier variation of the Pull-Up.
+In Ukraine, it is called “pull-ups for girls”.

 3. Legs and Lower Back

-Squat down and stand up but with one leg only.
+Squat down and stand up, but with one leg only.
+Push through your heels, not toes.

 Lie down on the floor on your back.
 Push up with your hands and legs.
 Hold.